 CashI f the White House paid for the entire system upfront, the payback period would be 11.65 years, or 2.91 presidential terms.
 Not ideal.

 Loan Thankfully, the US government can get a pretty good deal with financing options.
 After all, federal infrastructure development isn’t quite complete without some healthy debt.

 Let’s assume Uncle Sam takes out a loan consistent with its borrowing history.
 The loan covers 100% of the project cost and they don’t pay any dealer fees.
 The loan interest rate is benchmarked to the current 30 year treasury yield rates (USGG30YR:IND via Bloomberg).

 That looks like a much better investment!
 Because we predict utility rate escalation at 3.5%, the deal only gets better as time goes on.

-There you have it: Clean Energy Savings for All -- of the White House.
-It’s a sound business decision that would entice both Hillary and Donald.
+There you have it: Clean Energy Savings for All — of the White House.
+It’s a sound business decision that would entice any candidate.